isabelle-utp/interaction-trees/RoboChart/examples/RoboChart_ChemicalDetector_autonomous/README.md

 [The autonomous chemical detector](https://robostar.cs.york.ac.uk/case_studies/autonomous-chemical-detector/autonomous-chemical-detector.html) example has been studied for untimed and timed analyses with FDR.
 Here, we animate the example using ITrees.

 # The RoboChart model
+The complete model (`ChemicalDetector-autonomous.tar.gz`) is included in this folder and you can [download it](ChemicalDetector-autonomous.tar.gz).
 The model for animation is based on [Version 3](https://robostar.cs.york.ac.uk/case_studies/autonomous-chemical-detector/autonomous-chemical-detector.html#version3), but has been adapted.
 The complete model is displayed below and then we discuss the changes made on Version 3.

 -----